 HOW FEDERAL JOBS ARE FILLED

-Many Federal agencies fill their jobs like private industry by allowing applicants to contact the agency directly for job information and application processing.
-Previously the Office of Personnel Management (OPM) maintained large standing registers of eligibles and required applicants to take standardized written tests.
-In addition, applicants completed a standard application form, the SF-171 to apply for all jobs.
-Today OPM no longer maintains registers of eligibles and only a few positions require a written test.
-The SF-171 is obsolete and no longer accepted by most Federal agencies.
-The new Federal application form is Optional Application for Federal Employment, OF-612.
-In lieu of submitting an OF-612, applicants may, and do submit a federal resume for 99% of federal jobs making the federal application process that much more competitive since standard forms are no longer required.
-Drafting an effective federal resume, one that will standout and actually be carefully read and seriously considered by hiring officials takes expert knowledge of federal personnel laws, as well as the federal hiring and selection processes.
+Drafting an effective super-specialized federal resume to meet current federal hiring and OPM requirements, one that will standout and actually be carefully read and seriously considered by human resources specialists who are overwhelmed with resumes and considered by hiring officials takes expert knowledge of federal personnel laws, as well as the federal hiring and selection processes.
 To complicate matters, each federal agency has their own hiring policies and procedures.
-Today, simply listing your qualifications on paper no matter how good you think they are is generally not enough to secure a lucrative federal job.
+Today, simply listing your experience, training, awards, qualifications, knowledge, skills and abilities, etc., on paper no matter how good you think they are is generally not enough to secure a highly competitive federal job.
 With good paying jobs harder and harder to find, more and more people are turning to the federal government for its benefits, job security and diversity of work and career advancement opportunities.
 Each of our expert editors are private consultants in their own right; having actually worked for the federal government themselves, each of our editors has the requisite knowledge, skills and abilities in virtually every facet of federal employment to effectively help any federal jobseeker applying to any federal position within the federal government.

 COMPETITIVE AND EXCEPTED SERVICE